w3c/webextensions/CONTRIBUTING.md

 All WECG-related work currently takes place in the [web-extensions repository][wecg-repo] on GitHub.
 As a new group, we are currently in the process of establishing our conventions.

-## Reporting and Feedback
+## Reporting

-Beyond posts needing moderator attention on Discourse, if you experience any violations to the above by any participant, please contact the Chairs or the W3C Head of Communications ([Coralie Mercier][email-coralie]).
+Beyond posts needing moderator attention in chat, if you experience any violations to the Code of Conduct by any participant, please contact the Chairs or the W3C Head of Communications ([Coralie Mercier][email-coralie]).

 [email-coralie]: mailto:coralie@w3.org
 [join-chat]: #joining-chat